Elamite language

-Elamite, also known as Hatamtite and formerly as Susian, is an extinct language that was spoken by the ancient Elamites.
-It was used in what is now southwestern Iran from 2600 BC to 330 BC.
-Elamite works disappear from the archeological record after Alexander the Great entered Iran.
+Elamite, also known as Hatamtite and formerly as Scythic, Median, Amardian, Anshanian and Susian, is an extinct language that was spoken by the ancient Elamites.
+It was recorded in what is now southwestern Iran from 2600 BC to 330 AD.
 Elamite is generally thought to have no demonstrable relatives and is usually considered a language isolate.
 The lack of established relatives makes its interpretation difficult.